 - Manufactured in China by Char-Broil exclusively for Lowes Home Improvement Stores

 For those of you who don't look at hundreds of gas grills every year for well over a decade, I will explain a little bit of how this gas grill works.
-Inside the firebox or the bottom of the cooking chamber depending on how you look at it, are four 8,000 BTU burners.
-Now in a professional kitchen, a 7,000 BTU stove burner is commonly called a simmer burner.
+Inside the firebox–the bottom of the cooking chamber depending on how you look at it–are four 8,000 BTU burners.
+In a professional kitchen, a 7,000 BTU stove burner is commonly called a simmer burner.
 In other words, 8,000 BTUs is not really enough to get a pot of water to boil, but in an enclosed space it is enough to actually generate some heat.

 Sitting on the emitter are porcelain coated cast iron cooking grates.
 The changes to this system are actual improvements.
 The old system used an awkward cooking grate that was heavy and hard to keep clean.
 The cast iron grates on this grill can actually hold and transfer heat much better than the old system.